- “What’s going to happen when I come in the front door?”

 - “What will the service be like?”

-All kinds of unknown factors can make church seem very intimidating.
+All kinds of unknowns can make visiting a church seem intimidating.

 Every church has its own style of worship.
-We think you’ll enjoy the services at Our Saviour, but as in any church you should expect to take a couple of Sundays to become accustomed to our way of praising God together.
+We think you’ll enjoy the services at Our Saviour, especially if you take a couple of Sundays to get familiar with our way of praising God together.

 Questions and Answers